When (and when not) to use PowerPoint animations

 So you’ve been reading our blog and learning some powerful tips on how to add animations to PowerPoint slides.
-You’ve even been practicing, and are getting the hang of choosing the right animations, and making sure they play smoothly.
+You’ve even been practicing, and you're getting the hang of choosing the right effects and making sure they play smoothly.

-What kind of deck is this, and what kind of audience?
+What kind of presentation is it, and who's watching?

 Marketing or sales presentations